YES in sign language

 Meaning: Used to give a positive answer or reply to a question, request, or offer; used to give an affirmative response.

-Pronunciation: Dominant-handed fist bobbing back and forth, resembling a head nodding.
+Pronunciation: Dominant fist or "S" hand bobbing down twice at wrist, resembling a head nodding.

 One of some variations for "yep" or "yup".